 Instant fun from Fujifilm

 Type: Instant | Film type: Fujifilm instax square | Image size: 6.2cm x 6.2cm | Lens: 65.75mm f/12.6 | LCD screen: No | Flash: Built in, three flash color filters | Self-timer: Yes, 10 secs | User level: Beginner

-The Instax price reductions that started on Cyber Monday remain in place, so now's still a great time to pick up one of the incredibly-popular instant cameras from Fujifilm.
+Now's a great time to pick up one of the incredibly-popular instant cameras from Fujifilm.